Election Systems & Software

 Make / Model: ES&S InkaVote and InkaVote Plus

-Originally developed by Unisyn Voting Solutions and now distributed by Election Systems and Software, the InkaVote and InkaVote Plus system consists of the InkaVote Precinct Ballot Counter (PBC) and Unisyn Election Management System (EMS).
+Originally developed by Unisyn Voting Solutions and then distributed by Election Systems and Software, the InkaVote and InkaVote Plus system consists of the InkaVote Precinct Ballot Counter (PBC) and Unisyn Election Management System (EMS).
 The PBC is based on a standalone lottery ticket machine design developed by the International Lottery & Totalizator Systems, Inc. (ILTS).
-The InkaVote ballot is a mark sense ballot based on the design of a Hollerith (IBM) punch card.
+The InkaVote ballot is a mark-sense ballot based on the design of a Hollerith (IBM) punch card.
 Ballot identification data is pre-punched in the leading columns.
-The InkaVote system is used in Los Angeles County, CA and Jackson County, MO.
+The InkaVote system was most recently used in Los Angeles County, CA and Jackson County, MO.

-Los Angeles County’s previously certified Microcomputer Tally System (MTS) version 1.3.1 with the front end Election Tally System (ETS) and Automated Ballot Layout (ABL) system will continue to be used for election data collection, vote tabulation and related functions.
+Los Angeles County’s previously certified Microcomputer Tally System (MTS) version 1.3.1 with the front end Election Tally System (ETS) and Automated Ballot Layout (ABL) system was used with the InkaVote Plus for election data collection, vote tabulation, and related functions.
 The L.R.
-Computer Company card readers, 36 of which are used in Los Angeles County, were previously certified by the Secretary of State with a modified read head for reading optical scan marks.
+Computer Company card readers, 36 of which were used in Los Angeles County, were previously certified by the Secretary of State with a modified read head for reading optical scan marks.
 The electronic image sent from the card readers is identical to punch card electronic images; therefore, the tally interface routines do not change.
-Since the vote image data is the same, the MTS tally, reports and logic do not change.
+Since the vote image data is the same, the MTS tally, reports, and logic do not change.

 1. Insert your ballot into the Inkavote recorder, placing the ballot holes over the two top posts.

 2. Use the Inkavote Marker to select candidates.

 3. When done choosing, check the ballot to ensure that ovals on the ballot were marked.